Stouts – U.S. Open Beer Championship

 Perceived Hop Aroma & Flavor: Very low to medium, with floral, citrus or herbal qualities.

 Fermentation Characteristics: High alcohol content is evident.
-High fruity-estery character may be present.
-Diacetyl should be absent.
+Fruity esters if present are medium to high.
+Diacetyl should not be present.

 Body: Full

-Additional notes: This style was also called “British Imperial Stout.”
+Additional notes: This style was originally called “Russian Imperial Stout.”

 Alcohol by Volume: 7.00% – 12.00%